-Providers will be scored based on the price they offer for two speed tiers: 1Gbps symmetrical and 100/20Mbps.
-The weighting applied to each speed tier, which shows how scores assigned to affordability will be allocated among the two tiers, and corresponding reference price are documented in Table 8 below.
+Providers will be scored based on the price they offer and the type of project.
 The reference price is determined based on broadband pricing in Illinois, which the state believes is driven by more Illinois-specific data than a nation-wide benchmark, including the FCC Urban Rate survey.
 See Req 2.13.1 for more details on analysis of pricing and affordability.
+The reference price will scale each year with the consumer price index.